 Section A. General Membership Meetings

-The proceedings of the Faculty Assembly shall be conducted through open meetings and via a listserve over the Internet.
-The Faculty Assembly shall convene at least twice a year.
-Additional meetings may be convened by the Executive Committee of the Faculty Assembly: 1) as deemed necessary by a majority of the Executive Committee, 2) on request to the President of the Faculty Assembly by the Dean of the School of Medicine, or 3) on written petition signed by 15 members of the Faculty Assembly.
+The proceedings of the Faculty Assembly shall be conducted through open meetings, email and via a website.
+The Faculty Assembly may be convened by the Executive Committee of the Faculty Assembly: 1) as deemed necessary by a majority of the Executive Committee, 2) on request to the President of the Faculty Assembly by the Dean of the School of Medicine, or 3) on written petition signed by 15 members of the Faculty Assembly.

 Section B. Agenda Items

-Agenda items for discussion either on the listserv (internet) or at meetings shall be determined by the Executive Committee and shall include all items brought to their attention by members of the Faculty Assembly at least two weeks prior to a meeting.
+Agenda items for discussion either on the website, via email or at meetings shall be determined by the Executive Committee and the Executive Committee shall consider all items brought to their attention by members of the Faculty Assembly at least two weeks prior to discussion.

 Section C. Conduct of Meetings and Transactions

 All official business of the Faculty Assembly will be transacted either at meetings of the Faculty Assembly Executive Committee or with the entire faculty of the School of Medicine by utilizing a secure electronic voting mechanism on the Faculty Assembly website.
-A quorum of the full-time Faculty, defined as 7% of the full-time Faculty at the beginning of the academic year, will be required to transact the official business of the Faculty assembly.
+A quorum of the Faculty, defined as 7% of the Faculty at the beginning of the academic year, will be required to transact the official business of the Faculty Assembly.

 The President of the Faculty Assembly shall preside over meetings of the Faculty Assembly and the Executive Committee.
-The President shall appoint a Parliamentarian, and meetings shall be conducted according to the latest version of the Robert's Rules of Order Newly Revised (Ninth Edition, 1990).
+Meetings shall be conducted according to the latest version of the Robert's Rules of Order.
 A detailed agenda of the Faculty Assembly shall be provided to all members of the Faculty by posting on its website and via email for no less than two weeks prior to a vote.
 The Executive Committee shall meet with the Dean quarterly unless the frequency is changed by mutual agreement.

 Article V. Executive Committee of the Faculty Assembly

-The membership of the Executive Committee shall be the President of the Faculty Assembly (who shall chair the Executive Committee), the Secretary of the Faculty Assembly (who shall both be selected by the Faculty Senators from their number), and four additional full-time Faculty elected by the membership of the Faculty Assembly.
+The membership of the Executive Committee shall be the President of the Faculty Assembly (who shall chair the Executive Committee), the Secretary of the Faculty Assembly, and five additional Faculty elected by the membership of the Faculty Assembly.
 The Secretary shall be responsible for keeping the minutes of both the Faculty Assembly and the Executive Committee, and for conducting elections.

-The Executive Committee of the Faculty Assembly shall advise and make recommendations to the Dean of the School of Medicine and other members of the Administration, as appropriate, with regard to the sense of the Faculty Assembly, as substantiated through the listserv and/or the minutes of the meetings of the Faculty assembly, on any and all matters pertaining to the academic life of the School of Medicine, including but not limited to education, research, and medical practice.
+The Executive Committee of the Faculty Assembly shall advise and make recommendations to the Dean of the School of Medicine and other members of the Administration, as appropriate, with regard to the sense of the Faculty Assembly, as substantiated on the website, email documentation and/or the minutes of the meetings of the Faculty Assembly, on any and all matters pertaining to the academic life of the School of Medicine, including but not limited to education, research, and medical practice.

 Article VI.
 Nominations and Elections

-Candidates for the elected positions on the Executive Committee shall be nominated either by self-nomination or by nominations from the general Faculty with the consent of the nominee.
+Candidates for the elected positions on the Executive Committee shall be nominated either by self-nomination or by nominations from the Faculty with the consent of the nominee.
 The Secretary of the Faculty Assembly will announce a request for nominees in the Spring semester.
 All candidates shall prepare a brief biography and statement as to why they are interested in running for this office.
-These elections will occur in the late Spring to enable the new officers to assume their responsibilities on July 1.
-Ballots will be distributed and tallied by the Secretary of the Faculty Assembly.
+These elections will occur in late Spring to enable the new officers to assume their responsibilities on July 1.
+Election results should be reported to the Secretary of the Faculty Assembly by May 31.
 The elected members will be: at least two basic scientists and four clinicians.
 The members of the Executive Committee shall select the President and the Secretary of the Executive Committee each year.
-Terms of office will be for two years, with one position in each category being available each year (staggered terms).
-For the initial election, the candidate in each group with the highest votes will be given the two-year term and the second highest a one-year term.
+Terms of office will be for three years,.
 Members of the Executive Committee may not serve more than two consecutive terms.
 If a term of office is not completed, a successor shall be promptly elected by the faculty to serve the remaining term of office.